radyatamaa/yo-ripe-chat/README.md

 ## yo-ripe-chat

-Here I have showing you that how to create realtime private chat application using socket io, Node JS, VueJS, Laravel.
+Here I have showing you that how to create Yo Ripe Chat application using socket io, Node JS, VueJS, Laravel.

 ---